 6. Proxy Filings

 In public companies, executives and directors submit statements that provide information, primarily to shareholders, on the financial details of the company.
-This generally includes compensation information and can give useful insight into
+This generally includes compensation information.

 This can be time-consuming and leave you combing through data that is irrelevant to your needs.